isomerpages/gb-assist/pages/solutionrepo/solution1954.md

 ### Description

 VersaFleet Transport Management Software (TMS) automates your logistics processes for your wholesale and distribution operations.
 Ensure you are maximizing fleet utilisation through route optimisation, and offer unparalleled visibility in your supply chain to your internal and external customers.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/VersaFleet_20200530_Desensitised_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria